Red light cameras on state highways

 - All cities with photographic traffic signal enforcement systems active anytime between July 1, 2021, and June 30, 2022, must submit final post-activation reports.

 - A report needs to be completed and submitted for every intersection where a photographic traffic signal enforcement camera is installed.
-The deadline for submitting Post-Activation Annual Reports for the July 1, 2021, to June 30, 2022, reporting period is 5 p.m. on Friday, Oct.
+The deadline for submitting Post-Activation Annual Reports for the July 1, 2021, to June 30, 2022, reporting period was 5 p.m. on Friday, Oct.
 28, 2022.
+Post-Activation Annual Reports for the July 1, 2021 to June 30, 2022 reporting period are no longer being accepted.